svgling Manual

 Custom styles can be applied to specific edges.
 The main application for this is drawing so-called “triangles of laziness”, but it does also allow you to change the color of particular edges and other related things.
 There is currently no way to change the edge styles for a tree as a whole (I’ll implement such a thing if there’s demand for it).
 Be aware that non-direct descents are implemented as an edge style, so if you apply a style to a leaf node with leaf_nodes_align=True, then it can override the indirect descent style; use the IndirectDescent class to avoid this.

-There are three classes that encapsulate edge styles: * svgling.core.EdgeStyle is the default edge style.
+There are several classes that encapsulate edge styles: * svgling.core.EdgeStyle is the default edge style.
 It allows two svg parameters: stroke and stroke_width. * svgling.core.IndirectDescent implements indirect descents for nodes that skip levels.
-It inherits the svg parameters of EdgeStyle. * svgling.core.TriangleEdge draws a triangle with points at the center of the parent, and the left and right bounds of the daughter text.
+It inherits the svg parameters of EdgeStyle.
+This can be set globally via the descend_direct. * svgling.core.TriangleEdge draws a triangle with points at the center of the parent, and the left and right bounds of the daughter text.
 (Note that, as usual, text width is calculated heuristically.)
-This class also inherits the svg parameters of EdgeStyle.
+This class also inherits the svg parameters of EdgeStyle. * svgling.core.EmptyEdge draws nothing at all.
+This has a configurable distance parameter, defaulting to 0.0.
+A value of 0.0 puts the top of the lower node at the baseline of the upper node.
+Pass auto_distance=True to instead use the distance that a regular edge would use.
+To set a value for all such edges, you can set svgling.core.EmptyEdge.default_distance (None here means use auto_distance=True).
+A main use of this is to easily do (what will be rendered as) multi-line nodes when working with nltk.

-To set an edge style, call set_edge_style on the layout object with a path and one of the above objects.
+To set an edge style on a specific edge, call set_edge_style on the layout object with a path and one of the above objects.
 This function (and most that annotate or modify the style of a tree) modifies a tree object in place, but it also returns self in order to allow repeated styling calls, as in the following example:

 t5 = ("S", ("NP", "The subject of this sentence"), ("VP", "is collapsed"))